Booritas/kubernetes-recipes/StatefulSet/dynamic-storage-provision/readme.md

 <head>
 <title>Welcome to nginx!</title
 ```
-To check persistance of the volumes we do following:
+To check persistance of the attached volumes we do following:
 - create a text file in the first pod
 - delete the first pod
 - wait until the pod is recreated